-Fellows participate in a two-week residency at a private residence at the University of San Diego, on the grounds of a beautiful garden that overlooks Mission Bay and the Pacific Ocean.
+Fellows participate in a two-week residency at the University of San Diego, with expenses covered by the Kroc IPJ.
 Applicants should expect to be involved with full-time program activities throughout the two-week residency.

 Upon completing the Fellowship, Fellows will become part of the 1,000+ member Women Waging Peace network.
 The Kroc IPJ-based network provides a range of benefits to members.